-Described as a, ‘non-metropolitan county,’ Shropshire is arguably one of the most monumental places to explore in England with a variety of beautiful, archaic places to visit and points of interest.
+Described as a, ‘non-metropolitan county’ and arguably one of the most monumental places to explore in England, there are a variety of beautifully archaic places, gorgeous countryside and luxury hotels in Shropshire.

 For the perfect retreat, look no further than the quaint English county of Shropshire.
 Situated in the West Midlands, bordering Wales to its west and Cheshire to the north, it is one of the UK’s largest landlocked counties.
 Peace and tranquillity come naturally to Shropshire with its stunning rolling hills and epic landscapes.
 It’s the picture-perfect destination for families and couples alike.

 Home to the River Severn and the birthplace of Charles Darwin, Shropshire is steeped in history and boasts some of the most interesting historic houses and castles in the country.
 It is also home to some of the UK’s most quaint market towns such as Market Drayton and Shrewsbury, and days can be wiled away discovering local produce and admiring the black and white buildings of the past.